- Completed applications for the M.D./Ph.D. Program must be received by November 1.

 - Medical College Admissions Test (MCAT) scores.

-- Written statement describing your demonstrated interest in both basic research and clinical medicine, as well as interest in our program.
+- A written statement describing your demonstrated interest in both basic research and clinical medicine, as well as interest in our program.

 - Three letters of recommendation to the program, focusing on your dual research and clinical interests when possible.